 We accept all major PPO dental insurance (Delta, MetLife, Aetna, Blue Cross/Blue Shield, etc.), but no HMOs.
-Because out-of-network providers may pay less on claims than in-network providers, we recommend that you review your dental insurance policy for clarification prior to your first visit.
-As of January 1, 2023, we are no longer Delta Premier Providers and adhere to Delta’s fee schedule.
+We are out-of-network providers, and so submit claims at our current office fees.
+We recommend that you review your dental insurance policy for clarification prior to your first visit.
+As of January 1, 2023, we are no longer Delta Premier Providers.

 For patients with active dental insurance, we will submit your claim for services rendered, then bill you for any remaining balance not covered by your insurance policy, unless you have Delta, in which case Delta will send payment directly to you, not to us.
 In order for us to bill insurance properly, please provide us with your complete and accurate insurance information and keep us up to date regarding any changes to your policy.
 Note: Beginning July 1, 2023, all insurance providers, not just Delta, will send payments directly to the patient instead of to us.

 If your insurance provider has not paid on a submitted claim within 60 days, you may be asked to pay the total amount of your balance, in which case it will become your responsibility to collect any unpaid benefit from your insurance provider.
 Any amount your provider pays to our office that you have already paid will be refunded to you or, if you wish, credited to your account to be applied to future services.

 Any insurance benefit figure provided by our office is an estimate only, not a guarantee of payment.
 We recommend that you contact your dental insurance provider with any questions regarding your coverage, and request a pre-treatment estimate of coverage before embarking on any potentially costly treatment.

 Usual and Customary Rates